 Oaks Senior Living Executive Team

-The Salabarria family has been faithfully providing senior living in Georgia since 1998.
+The Salabarria family has been faithfully providing senior living in Georgia and South Carolina since 1998.
 We are committed to serving with faith, knowledge, compassion, and love.

 Alex Salabarria was born in Miami, Florida in 1967 to Nelson and Miriam Salabarria.
 The Salabarria family immigrated from Cuba when the Fidel Castro Revolution toppled the Batista regime.
 The youngest of three siblings, Alex resided for most of his childhood in Ocala, Florida.
 He graduated from Ocala Forest High School in 1985 and went on to attend college at the University of Florida and Florida State University.